astechedu/WebDevOpsTutorial/kubernetes.md

  In case you want to start minikube with customize resources and want installer to automatically select the driver then you can run following command,

   	  minikube start --addons=ingress --cpus=2 --cni=flannel --install-addons=true --kubernetes-version=stable --memory=6g

- //Run below minikube command to check status,
+### Run below minikube command to check status,

 	  ajay@sisaudiya:~$ minikube status
 	  minikube